sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 #### 404

-Tenant, Identity Provider, or Identity Provider Claim not found.
+Tenant, identity provider, or identity provider claim not found.

 #### 500

 Internal server error.
 ***

-## `Get Identity Provider Claim Header`
+## `Get identity provider claim header`

-Get an Identity Provider Claim Header from an Identity Provider on a Tenant.
+Get an identity provider claim Header from an identity provider on a tenant.

 ### Request